Hypermobility, ADHD, And You: Useful Things To Know

 Other studies have looked at ADHD specifically and shown a connection to hypermobility disorders.
 In a 2021 study, 431 adults with ADHD and 417 non-ADHD adults were checked for musculoskeletal symptoms and other signs of connective tissue disorders.
 Researchers found that ADHD seemed to be significantly associated with generalized joint hypermobility.
 The reasons for this link are still being studied.

-Getting help for your symptoms
+Getting help for your ADHD symptoms

 Neither ADHD nor joint hypermobility syndrome can be “cured.”
-However, there are treatments available that may help you better manage your symptoms and improve your quality of life.
+However, certain treatments may help you better manage your symptoms and improve your quality of life.
 If your symptoms are causing you distress, consider talking to your doctor to find an approach that’s right for you.
+Treating ADHD may involve the following options.

-• Medication: This is often a first-line treatment for ADHD.
+Medication is often a first-line treatment for ADHD.
 Depending on your symptoms and needs, your doctor may prescribe different medications.
 Always speak to your doctor or psychiatrist regarding medication questions.

-Treating joint hypermobility may involve the interventions discussed below:
+Treating joint hypermobility may involve the interventions discussed below.

 Getty/AnnaStills